Stunning Rose

-Stunning Rose (スタニングローズ, foaled January 18, 2019) is a retired Japanese thoroughbred racehorse.
+Stunning Rose (スタニングローズ, Sutaningu Rōzu) is a retired Japanese thoroughbred racehorse.
 Her major wins include the 2022 Shūka Sho and the 2024 Queen Elizabeth II Cup.
 She was the recipient of the JRA Award for Best Older Filly or Mare in 2024.

 Racing career

-2021: Two-year-old season
+2021: two-year-old season

 Stunning Rose made her debut on a debut race for two year olds held at Chukyo Racecourse on June 6 held over a distance of 1400 meters, where she lost to Breathlessly and finished second.
 She would go on to have her first victory on June 26 at a 1600 meter long maiden race held at Hanshin Racecourse, where she won by two and a half length lead.
 Later she ran in several graded race in the season but did not win any one of them.